maxadobr/clarityboard/README.md

 ### Explore My Other Projects

-Visit my **[portfolio](https://maxadobr.github.io/)** to discover more applications and projects I've built.
+Visit my **[portfolio](https://maxadobr.github.io/)** to discover more applications and projects.
 From web tools to creative experiments, there's always something new to explore!

 ### Let's Collaborate